needle-mirror/com.unity.addressables/Documentation~/RemoteContentDistribution.md

 __Builds for local hosting__

 Later, when you set up a host on your local network (or localhost), you will need to change the Load Path for your remote groups to reflect the URL of the host.
-Rather than editing an existing Profile or group settings, you can create a new Profile specifically for this situation.
+For example if using [Editor Hosting], set the __Remote__ profile variable using the __Editor Hosting__ location.

 ![](images/addr_rcd_3.png)
-*Remote content served from localhost URL*
+*Remote content served from Editor Hosting*

 __Builds for CDN__

 As you get closer to production, you might use a staging server and then, your production Content Delivery Network (CDN).
-You can create a Profile for each of these situations.
+For example if using [Cloud Content Delivery], set the __Remote__ profile variable using the __Cloud Content Delivery__ location.

 ![](images/addr_rcd_4.png)
 *Remote content hosted on the Unity Cloud Content Delivery service*